StefanEnsmann/heos-cli/README.md

 You can also establish a connection manually by awaiting the global function `discoverDevices(...)`, which will return an array of `RoutingInfo` and then calling `Connection.toDevice(routingInfo)`.

-When a connection is established, a socket connection is automatically created for sending commands, as well as a separate connection for receiving events.
-This procedure is recommended in the protocol specification to support receiving events and sending commands independently.
+When a connection is established, a socket connection is automatically created for sending commands, as well as a separate connection for receiving events (see [Receiving Events](#receiving-events)).

 ### Sending commands